By Paul Kiefer

 Officer Clayton Powell, who worked for SPD for 27 years and is currently in the process of leaving the department, raised concerns from staff at Washington’s training academy in 1992 while preparing to join the department.
 In internal memos, instructors observed that Powell was prone to using force in mock response scenarios; Powell failed the academy’s field tests three times before SPD finally hired him, and instructors warned that he could create a liability for the department.

 Powell’s temper remained a problem in the following decades.
-In 2000, Powell’s ex-wife, Washington State Patrol trooper and spokesperson Monica Hunter, filed a complaint with SPD’s internal affairs alleging that Powell routinely stalked and harassed her, including by leaving threatening voicemails on her answering machine.
+In 2000, Powell’s ex-wife filed a complaint with SPD’s internal affairs alleging that Powell routinely stalked and harassed her, including by leaving threatening voicemails on her answering machine.
 Department investigators treated the complaint as a minor domestic dispute and referred it to Powell’s supervisor, who didn’t discipline him.
-The SPD captain who referred the complaint to Powell’s supervisor later apologized to Hunter, telling her that his unit hadn’t properly investigated her complaint.
-Two years later, a Pierce County judge granted Hunter a restraining order against her ex-husband, who she described as having a “problem controlling his anger.”
+The SPD captain who referred the complaint to Powell’s supervisor later apologized to his ex-wife, telling her that his unit hadn’t properly investigated her complaint.
+Two years later, a Pierce County judge granted Powell’s ex-wife restraining order against her ex-husband, who she described as having a “problem controlling his anger.”

 In 2012, the Office of Police Accountability opened an investigation into Powell after his fellow officers complained to their supervisor that he escalated tensions at the scene of a drive-by pellet gun shooting in South Seattle by shoving a man and apparently challenging him to a fight.
 The office also reviewed footage from later that day of Powell pulling a detainee’s hair and taunting him in a holding cell at the South Precinct.
 The department referred Powell to the Seattle City Attorney’s Office to be charged with misdemeanor assault.